-Every small business owner wants to cut down on costs and save money for their small business.
+Every small business owner wants to cut costs and save money for their small business.
 Why spend your hard-earned cash when you don’t need to?

 But if you’ve ever sat down and tried to cross off items on your list of expenses, you know that cutting costs is easier said than done.

-Looking for tips on how you can cut costs for your small business?
+Looking for tips on how you can cut costs in your small business?